stefanhans/golang-contexting/RFC/README.md

 ### CIP Specification
 ![Gopher](../images/packet.png)

-Related to the Qt implementation [Contexting Library](https://github.com/stefanhans/Contexting)
+Related to the Qt implementation [Contexting Library](https://github.com/stefanhans/Contexting).

-According to the reference
-implementation in Go, the final rewriting is outstanding
+According to the reference implementation in Go, the rewriting has not started yet.

 ### CIR Specification